bornfreesoul/mlfinlab/docs/source/implementations/data_structures.rst

 Statistical Properties
 **********************

-The chart below that tick, volume, and dollar bars all exhibit a distribution significantly closer to normal - versus standard time bars:
+The chart below shows that tick, volume, and dollar bars all exhibit a distribution significantly closer to normal - versus standard time bars:

 .. image:: normality_graph.png